askforalfred/alfred/data/README.md

 Language Annotations:
 ```
 ['turk_annotations']['anns'] =
              [{'task_desc': "Examine a clock using the light of a lamp.",                 (goal instruction)
-               'high_descs': ["Turn to the left and move forward to the window ledge." ...],   (list of step-by-step instructions)
+               'high_descs': ["Turn to the left and move forward to the window ledge.",   (list of step-by-step instructions)
+                              "Pick up the alarm clock on the table", ...],
                'votes': [1, 1, 1]                                                         (AMTurk languauge quality votes)
               },
               ...]
 ```